jantielens/ha-screenshotter/ha-screenshotter/docs/WEBSERVER.md

   }
   ```

-## CRC32 History Feature
+## Checksum History Feature

-The web server now tracks and stores the last 500 CRC32 checksum values for each screenshot with timestamps.
+The web server now tracks and stores the last 500 checksum values for each screenshot with timestamps.
 This feature provides:

-- **Historical Tracking**: Every time a screenshot is captured, its CRC32 checksum is calculated and stored
+- **Historical Tracking**: Every time a screenshot is captured, its checksum is calculated and stored (pixel-based or text-based)
 - **Change Detection**: View when screenshots changed by comparing historical checksums
 - **Diagnostics**: Identify patterns in screenshot changes over time
 - **Persistence**: History is saved to `checksum-history.json` in the screenshots directory